quantumgardener/qg.blog/content/notes/Mediabank.md

 - Photo date and time from a camera
 	- Usually reliable
 	- May need adjustment if taken in a different time zone
-	- May need setting if photos come from someone else
+	- Usually need setting if photos come from someone else (sharing photos seems to strip the original date and time out)
 - Movie files
 	- From iPhones need the correct time zone set and a subsequent file rename.
 This is a weird quirk that iPhone photos have the correct timezone, yet movie files have their time referenced to UTC.
 IMatch makes it easy to adjust the time and add a timezone.
 - Scanned files